exzork/image-ocr/docs/examples/end_to_end_training.rst

 You may wish to train your own end-to-end OCR pipeline.
 Here's an example for how you might do it.
 Note that the image generator has many options not documented here (such as adding backgrounds and image augmentation).
-Check the documentation for the `keras_ocr.tools.get_image_generator` function for more details.
+Check the documentation for the `image_ocr.tools.get_image_generator` function for more details.

 Please note that, right now, we use a very simple training mechanism for the text detector which seems to work but does not match the method used in the